armBookCodeExamples/Erratum/Chapter8/Readme.md

 ### Figure 8.5

-We noticed that some readers get confused about the following note on Figure 8.5:
+We noticed that some readers get confused about the following note about Figure 8.5:

 > NOTE: In Figure 8.5 it can be seen that PB_4, PA_0, and PD_12 are associated with PWM3/1, PWM2/1, and PWM4/1, respectively, which means PWM timer 3/channel